Gotti27/face-landmark-estimation/README.md

 ### First Version
 The first version is a standard CNN architecture using ResNet50[^2] as backbone.
 The last layer of the ResNet has been changed to produce a 196 dimensional output tensor, i.e.
-$ x,y $ for each one of the 98 markers.
+_x,y_ for each one of the 98 markers.
 The model has been trained for 200 epochs using Wing loss[^3].

 Model 1 outputs on test set elements:
 ![model1-test](plots/model-1-test.jpg)

 The following plot contains training loss (blue) and validation loss (red):
 ![model1-loss](plots/model-1-train-val-loss.svg)